PredictionIO/Demo-MovieLens-Rails/README.md

 Built with: [PredictionIO](http://prediction.io)

-Download [MoiveLens](http://grouplens.org/datasets/movielens/) data and place it in the `data` directory.
+Download [MoiveLens](http://grouplens.org/datasets/movielens/) data and place the unzipped files into the `data` directory.